SumoLogic/sumologic-documentation/docs/search/copilot.md

 #### Edit query code

-If needed, you can edit your log search query code.
+Optionally, you can edit your log search query code.

 1. Click in the code editor field and edit your search.
 Not familiar with Sumo Logic query language?
 See [Search Query Language](/docs/search/search-query-language) to learn more.<br/><img src={useBaseUrl('img/search/copilot/code-editor.png')} alt="Copilot time period" style={{border: '1px solid gray'}} width="500" />
    <!-- These two notes conflict.
 I've asked for clarity.